The Montezuma Vibe

 The first time we visited Montezuma Costa Rica was during the rainy season when half of the hotels were closed due to lack of customers.
 Despite the less than ideal weather in Montezuma, we fell completely in love with this remote part of the country.

-Montezuma has a small cute downtown area on the water.
+Montezuma has a small cute downtown area on the beach.
 The beaches are some of the nicest we’ve experienced in the whole country and you just can’t beat the vibe here.
 The relaxed, nature-loving, hippie vibe was totally up our alley.

 We 100% recommend visiting Montezuma.